williamtroup/Heat.js/RECENT_CHANGES.md

 - Fixed a fault that caused buttons that are disabled to use a text color that cannot be seen (mostly in light themes).
 - Fixed all the buttons that did not have the "type" attribute.
 - Fixed the days shown in light themes (that have no color assigned) using a darker color, making counts hard to see.
-- Fixed a fault that would cause the "Statistics" view to show the wrong largest value when no day ranges have been matched.
+- Fixed a fault that would cause the "Color Ranges" view to show the wrong largest value when no day ranges have been matched.
 - Fixed a fault that would cause the content of the title bar buttons to be misaligned when switching between device sizes.
 - Fixed a fault that caused the years-dropdown menu to use an inconsistent height across different devices.
 - Fixed a fault that caused the imported data not to be saved into local storage (when enabled).